michelled/weavly.org/src/activities/adventures-on-the-stormy-sea.md

   ### Support

-  Adult moderator and minimum of two players
+  Adult moderator and two or more players
 books:
   - title: On the trapline
     author: David Robertson